 The level of protection we provide to our lenders is threefold.
 The first is a set of heavily scrutinised processes and policies that we use every single day: the underwriting process.
 The second is a company structure that is specifically designed to protect our lenders: the Ring-Fenced Trust.
-The third, and most significant, is our Lending Works Shield, an industry-changing progressive step for peer-to-peer lending consisting of a reserve fund coupled with insurance policies which protect against risks including missed payments and borrower defaults.
+The third, and most significant, is our Lending Works Shield, consisting of a contingency fund which protects against risks including missed payments and borrower defaults.

 1. Meticulous underwriting